 - The data on well performance includes information on product type - - dry gas, wet gas (Btu/NGL content), condensate and crude oil.

 - The data base and a series of other input variables are linked with ARI’s MUGS to calculate economically viable resources, future drilling rates and future production.

 - The Canadian unconventional gas and oil data base includes 7 basins (with 24 plays for shales) and 3 basins (with 13 plays for tight oil and gas).

-For more information on Advanced Resources’ Model of Unconventional Gas and Oil Supply (MUGS) and how it can provide insight into your projects, please contact Mr. Taylor Malone by e-mail at email@example.com.
+For more information on Advanced Resources’ Model of Unconventional Gas and Oil Supply (MUGS) and how it can provide insight into your projects, please contact Mr. Brett Murray by e-mail by e-mail at firstname.lastname@example.org.